 As with many things in life, timing is key.
 If you buy your business vehicle on December 31 of any year will result in the same deduction available as a purchase on January 1 of the same year.

 When leasing a car, a contract entered into earlier in the year will result in more months of payments being eligible and therefore a higher deduction for the year, however, a contract entered into in December will result in no deduction as no payments have been made on the lease for the year.

-There is one last difference between buying and leasing a business vehicle.
-That difference is the disposition of the vehicle.
+The disposition of the vehicle can be pricy if you choose to purchase versus lease.
 When you dispose of a business vehicle that you own, there may be a taxable gain or deductible loss.
 The portion of any gain that is due to depreciation will be taxed as ordinary income.
 This is quite contrary to when you return your leased car to the dealer as there is no taxable gain or loss.

 Other Factors to Consider

 As with most decisions in life, taxes should only be one of the considerations.
 Here are a few of the non-tax considerations on buying or leasing a business vehicle:

 - The number of miles you drive each year.
 Leased cars are often charged extra fees for kilometers driven over 24,000 per year.

 - How long you keep a car.
 Would you like to get a new car every 3 to 4 years or keep it until its junk?

 - How much do you want to spend on your monthly payments?
 Lease payments are usually quite a bit less than monthly payments on a car loan.